A colposcopy is a noninvasive, pain-free procedure performed in the office to examine your cervix and vagina.

 A colposcopy is an in-office, noninvasive procedure to examine your vagina and cervix.
 The colposcope is positioned outside your vagina.
 By looking through the scope, your doctor at Garden OB/GYN in NYC, Queens, and Long Island gets a magnified view of the tissues lining your vagina and cervix.
 Your doctor may perform a colposcopy with us at NYC, Queens, and Long Island to diagnose the cause of abnormal bleeding or to look for signs of inflammation, polyps, or genital warts.
 However, a colposcopy is most often done when the results of a Pap smear indicate abnormal cellular changes.

 During your annual examination you will likely get a pap smear.

-Your Pap smear is performed to screen for cervical cancer.
+If it turns out that your pap smear results are abnormal, a colposcopy may be necessary.
+The pap smear is performed to screen for cervical cancer and a colposcopy is one of the only ways to detect it.
 During a Pap smear, your doctor removes a sample of cells from your cervix and sends it to a lab for evaluation.